ddewaele/node-wheat-blog-template/README.md

 We'll use <a href="https://github.com/danheberden/gith/blob/master/lib/gith.js" target="_blank">Gith</a>, a simple node server that responds to github post-receive events in order to update our bare git repository.

-As soon as we push something to the GitHub repository the Webhook URL will be called, and we'll update the git bare repository.
+As soon as we push something to the GitHub repository the Webhook URL will be called, and we'll update the git bare repository by fetching the changes from the github repository using the following command:

-	// create a gith server on port 7000 var gith = require('gith').create( 7000 );

-	gith({
-	  repo: 'ddewaele/node-wheat-blog-template'
-	}).on( 'all', function( payload ) {
-	  console.log( 'Post-receive happened ...  time to update the blog....' );
-		console.log("Payload = " + JSON.stringify(payload));

-	});

-As soon as we receive the payload in git, we need to fetch the changes into our bare git repository.

 	git fetch origin master:master